Welcome

 In addition to its multilateral commitment via the EU, Germany has provided aprox.
 400 million euros in support for SADC since its creation in 1992.
 To this must be added Germany’s substantial bilateral development cooperation with eight of the sixteen SADC member states – Democratic Republic of Congo, Madagascar, Malawi, Mozambique, Namibia, South Africa, the United Republic of Tanzania and Zambia.

 German development cooperation concentrates on the priorities set forth by SADC in its key development strategies, revised in 2015 – the Regional Indicative Strategic Development Plan (RISDP) and the Strategic Indicative Plan of the Organ on Defence, Politics and Security (SIPO) and SADC Vision 2050.
-The programmes are implemented by the three implementing organisations GIZ, KfW and PTB, in some instances with co-financing from the EU and the British Government (DFID).
+The programmes are implemented by the three implementing organisations GIZ, KfW and PTB, in some instances with co-financing from the EU.